 - 2

-The patient sits or lies down and relaxes while the skin is cleaned and dried.
+The patient is seated or lies down and relaxes while the skin is cleaned and dried.

 - 3

-Then, the doctor carefully and evenly applies stem cells with an applicator, without rubbing it in.
+The doctor carefully and evenly applies stem cells with an applicator, without rubbing them in.

 - 4

-Stem cell eye drops and nasal stem cell therapies are designed to target specific areas with precision.
-For example, stem cell eye drops are used for treating various eye conditions, including glaucoma, dry eye disease, and retinal degenerative disorders.
+Stem cell eye drops and nasal stem cell therapies are used to target specific areas.
+For example, stem cell eye drops are used for treating various eye conditions, including glaucoma, dry eye disease, and retinal degenerative conditions.

 - 1

-The procedure begins with the doctor preparing the drops in the correct form and quantity.
+The procedure begins with the doctor preparing the drops in the correct quantity.
 The doctor also explains the procedure and answers any questions.

 - 2

-The patient sits or lies down and relaxes.
+The patient is seated or lies down and relaxes.

 - 3

-Depending on the application area, drops are instilled in the eyes or nose accordingly.
-That’s why the doctor may ask the patient to tilt the head back or to the side.
+Depending on the application area, drops are administered either in the eyes or the nose.
+The doctor may ask the patient to tilt their head back or to the side accordingly.

 - 4

 Then the patient should keep the same position for a while.
-At the same time, the doctor will monitor any potential side effects.
+The doctor will monitor any potential side effects.

 Nasal Spray

-Stem cell nasal sprays are primarily used in the treatment of neurological disorders, leveraging the unique delivery method to bypass the blood-brain barrier (BBB) and directly target the brain.
+Stem cell nasal sprays are primarily used in the treatment of neurological disorders.
+They bypass the blood-brain barrier (BBB) and directly target the brain.
 The mechanism involves the migration of stem cells from the nasal cavity through the olfactory neural pathway directly to the brain.

 Here are the steps for stem cell nasal spray application: